shekhargulati/play-the-missing-tutorial/README.md

 ## Application

 In this tutorial, we will build a blogging platform called `blogy` that you can use to write and publish blogs.
-To build this web application, we will cover following topics:
+To build this web application, we will cover topics mentioned below.

 ## Table of Contents